Legoclones/website/source/about/index.md

 * [eLearnSecurity eJPTv1](https://elearnsecurity.com/verify-certificate/) (Credential ID 3886217)

 # Experience
-* <u>**Instructor/Teaching Assistant, BYU College of Engineering**</u> (April 2023 – Present)
+* <u>**Instructor and Research Assistant, BYU College of Engineering**</u> (April 2023 – Present)
-    * Designed and will teach a 500-level University course at Brigham Young University
+    * Designed and taught curriculum for a 500-level University course at Brigham Young University
-    * Created and tested 10 labs for IT&C 515R, titled "Vulnerabilities, Exploitation, and Reverse Engineering"
+    * Created and deployed 75 CTF problems for IT&C 515R, titled "Vulnerabilities, Exploitation, and Reverse Engineering"
+    * Taught lecture, designed tests, and graded all assignments for 18 students in the IT&C 515R class

 * <u>**SMART Scholarship Intern, US Army Cyber Command**</u> (June 2023 – July 2023)